BelalWahba/YahooFinanceStock/README.md

 # *Analysis*

-For this part AWS Glue crawler was found reasonable as if there were any anomalies in the schema of the data it can always fix it and analyse the data in Athena service using sql and use the results to visualise
+For this part AWS Glue crawler was found reasonable as if there were any anomalies in the schema of the data it can always fix it and analyse the data in Athena service using sql and use the results to visualise.

 # *Visualisasion*